Richard Darbyshire

-Richard Simon Darbyshire (born 8 March 1960) is an English singer, songwriter, producer, and songwriting coach.
-Richard Darbyshire is best known as the frontman for the 1980s synthpop group Living in a Box.
+Richard Simon Darbyshire (8 March 1960 – 10 November 2025) was an English singer, songwriter and record producer.
+He was lead vocalist and guitarist for the pop band Living in a Box from 1985 to 1990.
+Darbyshire split with the band before their third studio album was completed.

-Biography
+In 1994, Darbyshire released his debut solo studio album, How Many Angels.
+He also wrote and produced songs for various artists including Lisa Stansfield, Mike Francis, Mónica Naranjo, Level 42, and Jennifer Rush.

-Early years
+Early life and education

-Richard Darbyshire was born in Stockport, Cheshire, in England.
+Richard Darbyshire was born in Stockport, Cheshire, England on 8 March 1960.
 He went to school in Manchester, where he briefly attended Manchester Grammar School.
 At the age of 13, he followed his parents to Japan, where he attended an American boarding school.

-Bathing in the sound of The Beatles, Darbyshire's interest in a musical career began early; he first took up the clarinet but then switched to guitar.
+Darbyshire's interest in a musical career began early; he first took up the clarinet but then switched to guitar.
 While in Japan, Darbyshire was introduced to the soul music of Marvin Gaye, Al Green, and Curtis Mayfield via the US military station.
 He joined a band with a group of Americans playing Allman Brothers type of material.
 Although a major influence of the young Darbyshire was Bread, he took his music in a more soul- and R&B-oriented direction.

 Back in England, Darbyshire sat his exams at the Manchester Grammar School and played with various bands of the Northern Music scene, such as Gammer and his Familiars.
 He also went to Oxford University, where he studied English literature.

 Career

 After university, Darbyshire briefly joined a Manchester band called Zu Zu Sharks, composed of Adam and the Ants bassist Gary Tibbs and Alistair Gordon on keyboards.
-Their single "Love Tumbles Down" was a number one hit in Spain, but Darbyshire left the band in 1983, unhappy with their pop sound.
+Their single "Love Tumbles Down" was a number-one hit in Spain, but Darbyshire left the band in 1983, unhappy with their pop sound.

 Darbyshire continued writing songs.
 One of them, "Put Your Foot Down" was recorded by the Temptations for their album Together Again, released in 1987.
 He also co-wrote songs with singer Tessa Niles in 1985 for her upcoming album (which ultimately went unreleased).
 He also performed session work for Universal Music Group (UMG).